zer0sh0t/zer0sh0t.github.io/_experience/ss.md

     Video 1: Shows COBRA performing sidewinding motion
 </div>

 My work primarily focused on bridging the simulation-to-reality gap in the COBRA platform.
 I developed a reinforcement learning-based framework called "Model Matching," which fine-tunes the simulator model to reduce discrepancies between the real robot and its simulated counterpart in the Webots simulator.
-By leveraging data from the actual robot, this approach has significantly enhanced the fidelity of the Webots simulator.
+By leveraging data from the actual robot, this framework has significantly enhanced the accuracy and fidelity of COBRA's locomotion simulations in the Webots simulator, reducing the sim-to-reality gap by over 150%.

-As part of the model matching framework, I designed a seamless and intuitive API for the Webots and MuJoCo simulators, enabling effective fine-tuning of simulation parameters using Reinforcement Learning (RL) techniques.
-I also developed an accelerated RL model training pipeline, resulting in a fourfold increase in training capacity, which substantially expedited the prototyping and deployment processes.
-This framework has reduced the sim-to-reality gap by over 150%, significantly enhancing the accuracy and fidelity of COBRA’s locomotion simulations.
+As part of the Model Matching framework, I designed a seamless and intuitive API for the Webots and MuJoCo simulators, enabling effective fine-tuning of simulation parameters using reinforcement learning techniques.
+Additionally, I developed an accelerated RL model training pipeline, resulting in a fourfold increase in training capacity, which substantially expedited the prototyping and deployment processes.

 <div class="row mt-3">
     {% include video.liquid path="assets/video/real_untuned_tuned_text.mp4" class="img-fluid rounded z-depth-1" controls=true autoplay=false %}